Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 Adhering to the 10 Business Days Deadline

-When ASIC requests additional proof documents to support your AFSL application, it is critical to respond promptly.
-Applicants must ensure that ASIC receives the requested proof documents within 10 business days of the date of the request.
-This timeframe is stipulated in ASIC Regulatory Guide 3 and adhering to it is essential for keeping your afsl application process moving forward efficiently.
-Failure to submit the additional proofs within this timeframe may result in delays to your AFSL application as the ASIC analyst will be unable to continue their review of the application until all requested information is provided.
+When ASIC requested additional proof documents under the previous system, it was critical to respond promptly.
+Applicants were required to ensure that ASIC received the requested proofs within 10 business days of the date of the request.
+This timeframe was stipulated in the now-superseded ASIC Regulatory Guide 3, and adhering to it was essential for keeping the application process moving.
+Failure to submit the proofs within this timeframe could result in significant delays, as the ASIC analyst would pause their review until the information was provided.

 Information to Include with Each Proof

-• Your name: Clearly state the name of the AFSL applicant.
+• Your name: The name of the AFSL applicant.

-• Application number: Provide the application number assigned to your afsl application by ASIC.
+• Application number: The unique application number assigned by ASIC.

-• Document name and relevant number: Clearly label each document with its name and the relevant proof number (e.g., ‘B2 proof: Development Program for Responsible Managers’).
+• Document name and relevant number: A clear label with the proof number (e.g., ‘B2 proof: Development Program for Responsible Managers’).

-• Date the proof was prepared: Indicate the date on which the additional proof document was prepared.
+• Date the proof was prepared: The date the document was finalised.

-• Status (if applicable): If relevant, specify the status of the document, such as ‘Draft’ or ‘Commercial-in-Confidence’.
+• Status (if applicable): The document’s status, such as ‘Draft’ or ‘Commercial-in-Confidence’.

 Submitting Proofs via the ASIC MOVEit Portal